- ANOTHER USE FOR PHILOSOPHY. (1)

 Category Archives: Shakespeare

-THE DIRECTOR OF THE GLOBE THEATRE, WHO SAID THAT SHAKESPEARE MAKES HER “VERY SLEEPY”, WILL LEAVE HER POSITION.
-I posted here in June of this year about how Emma Rice, who had been appointed to be artistic director of the Globe Shakespeare Theatre, had said in interviews that Shakespeare makes … Continue reading
+EMMA RICE’S LAST SHAKESPEARE PLAY AT THE GLOBE.
+I posted a number of times last year about how Emma Rice, who had been appointed to be artistic director of the Globe Shakespeare Theatre, had said in interviews that Shakespeare makes … Continue reading